scrouthtv/nixie/README.md

 **Keep in mind that this is the bottom view.**

 The filament in this tube is a thin wire in the front center that runs from the bottom to the top.
-It glows orange-ish after applicating a high enough current to it.
+It glows orange-ish after applying a high enough current to it.

 My tubes have a set of red-colored wires for the filament.
 If yours don't, try to find the pair of pins wich has the lowest resistance (lower than 10 ohms).